sxlli/sxlli/README.md

 <h2 align="center">Hi 👋!
-My name is Sulli and I'm a learning developer, from Germany</h2>
+I'm Sulli, a Learning Developer from Germany and a Video Editor for various creative projects.</h2>

 ###